wxsd-sales/video-customer-support/README.md

 5. Click on **Add Service App**

 6. Save your **Client ID** and **Client Secret** somewhere safe

+   Do not close this window, you will need to come back here later.

 ### Authorize your new Service App